syncfusion/blazor-docs/src/dropdown/listbox/how-to/add-items.md

----
-title: "Adding items to the listbox"
-component: "ListBox"
-description: "ListBox component supports adding of items to the listbox."
----

 # Add items to the listbox

 To add an item or multiple items, `AddItem` method can be used.
 In the following example, the `Ferrari LaFerrari` and `McLaren P1` items will be added while clicking `Add Items` button.